Space-Exploration-UAVTeam/apriltag_ros1/README.md

 # Fixed camera params
-write global variables fir camera intrinsics, distortion coefficients, image width, image height and OpenCV distortion maps. rewrite fuction detectTags and getRelativeTransform with no camera parameters passing in.
+write global variables for camera intrinsics, distortion coefficients, image width, image height and OpenCV distortion maps. rewrite fuction detectTags and getRelativeTransform with no camera parameters passing in.
 so that continuous_detector could spare the trouble of subscribeCamera, and subscribe for the image ONLY.
 single image service is not changed...
 ---